telefonicaid/iotagent-node-lib/doc/admin.md

 }
 ```

+#### `useCBflowControl`

+If this flag is activated, when iotAgent invokes Context Broker will use flowControl option.
+This flag is overwritten by
+`useCBflowControl` flag in group or device.
+This flag is disabled by default.

 ### Configuration using environment variables

 Some of the configuration parameters can be overriden with environment variables, to ease the use of those parameters